SvenMichaelKlose/tunix/BLOG.md

 TUNIX blog
 ==========

+# 2024-05-26: Lisp REPL

+The CPU stack size is spoiling everything.
+With a few improvements that already happened the feared 'block-test' now completes in 2.5min instead of 3.

+# 2024-05-25: Lisp REPL

+File writes work, output formatting is cleaner and we have a REPL to start over.

 # 2024-05-25: Build for c128, c64, pet, plus4 and vic20

 Thanks to cc65 this was a no-brainer.
 The pet Lisp isn't